 Fit – I tried a lot of things to get a better fit.
 What did it for me was getting a Large full-face mask.
 I’m using a Resmed Airfit F20.
 I had been to 4 clinics and… I’ll tell you what, none of them wanted to take the frigging mask out of the package to let me try it on because if it didn’t fit, they’d have to expense it.
 I finally got a sleep tech at Kaiser Richmond to let me try on some masks.
 I was the one to ask, strongly, for a Large mask and he opened the package.
 I wore it for 30 seconds in the clinic and I could immediately tell it felt better than the Mediums that was “supposed” to be the right fit for me.

 The right mask got me 80% of the way there.
 I also shave before bed, it’s no bother with an electric razor.
 And I wash the mask in hot soapy water every week; if I don’t, I have to keep tightening it to keep it from leaking which eventually doesn’t work well.
+I also sometimes clean the mask with isopropyl alcohol.
+With soap and alcohol my masks last a long time!
 I had tried a mess of other techniques with moderate success.

 Maybe you can use a nose-only mask but when I tried one in the sleep clinic, as I fell asleep, the air would go in my nose and right out my mouth which is wei-eerd!